raghavk92/Android_Bluetooth_HID_Device_Profile_CompatibilityList/README.md

 # Android_Bluetooth_HID_Device_Profile_List

-This is a repo to know which android 9(Pie)+ devices support the HID Device Profile.
+This is a repo to know which android 9(Pie)+ devices support the HID Device Profile with the date at which they were working/Not Working.